USD ($)

 The MITRE ATT&CK framework categorizes denial-of-service attacks under several techniques, primarily including T1499: Endpoint Denial of Service, T1498: Network Denial of Service, and T1499.001: OS Exhaustion Flood.

-How is a Denial-of-Service (DoS) Attack Done?
+How is Denial-of-Service Attack Carried Out?

 For example, a SYN flood sends repeated TCP connection requests without completing the handshake, leaving the server waiting indefinitely.
 Over time, the server becomes overwhelmed with half-open connections, blocking legitimate traffic.
 Other attacks may use malformed packets or exploit memory leaks to trigger system crashes.